useHover

 Return value

-when hovered, or false
+Returns boolean, either for true when hovered, or false when not hovered.

 Example

-Here's an example of how you can use useHover
+Here's an example of how you can use useHover in your React component:

-import { useRef } from 'react'; import { useHover } from '@react-toolbelt/hooks'; const Button = () => { const buttonRef = useRef<HTMLButtonElement | null>(null); const hover = useHover(buttonRef.current as HTMLButtonElement) return ( <button ref={buttonRef}>{hover ?
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15import { useRef } from 'react'; import { useHover } from '@react-toolbelt/hooks'; const Button = () => { const buttonRef = useRef<HTMLButtonElement | null>(null); const hover = useHover(buttonRef.current as HTMLButtonElement) return ( <button ref={buttonRef}>{hover ?
 "Hovered Button" : "Button"}</button> {hover && <div> This content is not visible until the button is hovered. </div>} ) }